Fang Fang: Criticism

 Fang Fang—a member of China Writers Association and the former chairwoman of the officially affiliated Hubei Writers’ Association—was considered to be a "politically trustworthy figure".
 However, her daily diary entries that were posted on Weibo, during the 2020 Hubei lockdowns, were met with harsh criticism and ridicule by Chinese netizens.
-One of Fang Fang's critics is Zhang Boli—a Tradtional Chinese Medicine physician— who spent 82 days working in Wuhan's front lines.
+One of Fang Fang's critics is Zhang Boli—a Traditional Chinese Medicine physician— who spent 82 days working in Wuhan's front lines.
 Zhang criticized those who had expressed "distorted values," including Fang Fang, in an online speech he gave on May 12, 2020, about the national struggle to fight the virus.
 Fang Fang then contacted Zhang on Weibo for an apology, which prompted a heated debate on the social media platform.
 Netizens argued that Fang Fang, who resided in her villa and posting her diary online, did not have as much credibility compared to Zhang, who was a doctor in the front lines.